archways404/DISSENT/README.md

 > **v0.1.1 → v0.2.0 — Hardened Rebuild**
 - Core components re-written in **C** or **Rust** to resist local file tampering, DMA attacks, memory scraping, and forensic analysis.
 - Reduced attack surface by removing non-essential dependencies and abstractions.
-- First real line of defense against state-level surveillance and data forensics.
+- Designed with the goal of resisting even state-level surveillance, subject to open review and community audit.

 > **v0.2.x+ — Growth & Optimization**
 - Performance tuning and protocol optimizations.